awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalog-cloudformationprovisionedproduct.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `NotificationArns`  <a name="cfn-servicecatalog-cloudformationprovisionedproduct-notificationarns"></a>
-Passed to CloudFormation\.
+Passed to AWS CloudFormation\.
 The SNS topic ARNs to which to publish stack\-related events\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `5`